alexwky/I-Boost/README.md

 library(devtools)
 install_github("alexwky/IBoost")
 ```
-\code{IBoost()} is the main function that implements the I-Boost procedure.
+**IBoost()** is the main function that implements the I-Boost procedure.
 Details about the function can be found in the user manual:
 ```
 ?IBoost
 ```